Amin-MAG/My-Notes/Docker.md

 ## Create an image from a container

-We usage images to create the containers, but It is possible to create images from the container.
-You can start from a base image and apply your changes.
-Then you can create the new image:
+We use images to create containers, but it is also possible to create images from containers.
+You can start from a base image, apply your changes, and then create the new image:

 ```bash
 # docker commit <container-name> <new_image_name>:<tag>